Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 The only place in Taiwan I would suggest not visiting in November is the offshore islands.
 Green Island could be OK, but on Orchid Island most travel services shut down for the winter so it is not a good time to visit.
 Meanwhile, Penghu becomes incredibly windy from November on; people who have visited at that time say it is quite unpleasant.

 Besides that everywhere else in Taiwan is perfectly fine to visit in November.
-The north of the country, including Yilan County, will start getting a little cool like Taipei, so it’s time to check out the best hot spring in Yilan.
-Beach season in the north is well past it’s prime, but it’s time to start hitting Yilan’s famous hot springs, such as Jiaoxi Hot Spring.
+The north of the country, including Yilan County, will start getting a little cool like Taipei, so it’s time to check out the best hot spring in Yilan, or try Wulai Hot Spring in New Taipei.
+Beach season in the north is well past it’s prime, however.
 Taroko Gorge is perfectly fine to visit; just make sure not to go during or shortly after heavy rain.

 Taichung is great to explore in November, as it is usually a few degrees warmer than Taipei, and has very little chance of rain.
 See here for my detailed Taichung itinerary.
 Flower lovers can also check out the Xinshe Flower Festival in November and December, easily done as a day trip from Taichung.